How Does Studying at Home Work? | Your Guide to Online Learning

 Ask for help when you need it

 You might also have access to a student forum where you can chat to other people studying the course.
-Getting involved in discussions with other students can give you a real boost as you can swap notes with other students and give and receive advice on tricky topics.
+Getting involved in virtual and online discussions with other students can give you a real boost as you can swap notes with other students and give and receive advice on tricky topics.

 The key thing to remember is that there are many forms of help available - you just need to ask for it.

-Remember to celebrate your achievements, however small you think they are.
+Remember to celebrate your achievements, no matter how small you think they may be.

-This is especially important if you’re working on something that you find especially challenging.
-Why not try giving yourself a small reward for each study session?
+This is especially important if you’re working on something that you find particularly challenging, so why not try giving yourself a small reward for each study session?

-You could visit your favourite place or make yourself your favourite meal; it really doesn’t matter what you chose to do so long as it’s something you enjoy.
+You could visit your favourite place or cook yourself your favourite meal; it really doesn’t matter what you chose to do so long as it’s something you enjoy.

-Giving yourself these small treats will give you motivation to complete your work as you’ll have something nice to look forward to.
-Just remember to maintain a little bit of self-discipline and resist indulging in the treat before you complete the work.
+Giving yourself these small treats will give you the motivation to complete your work as you’ll have something nice to look forward to.
+Just remember to maintain a little bit of self-discipline and resist indulging in the treat before you actually complete the work!

-Online learning is a really flexible way to get the qualifications you need, whatever stage you’re at in life.
-It gives you the freedom to work in a way that suits you, so don’t let any doubts or fears stand in the way of your dream career!
+Online learning is an easy, flexible, and affordable way to get the qualifications you need no matter what stage you’re at in life.
+It gives you the freedom to work in a way that suits you and your lifestyle, so don’t let any lingering doubts or fears stand in the way of your dream career.

-Interested in studying online?
-Have a look at our course selection.
+Interested in studying a professional qualification online?
+Have a look at our extensive selection of 100% online programmes.

 It’s time to build your career.